Sarangadhara (1937 film)

-Sarangadhara (Telugu: సారంగధర, lit. beautiful-body-carrier) is a 1937 Telugu-language film directed by P. Pullayya under Star Combines.
-Banda Kanakalingeswara Rao and Santha Kumari donned the lead roles supported by Addanki Srirama Murthy as Rajaraja Narendra.
+Sarangadhara (Telugu: సారంగధర, lit. bearer of a beautiful body) is a 1937 Telugu-language film directed by P. Pullayya under Star Combines.
+Banda Kanakalingeswara Rao and Santha Kumari played the lead roles, supported by Addanki Srirama Murthy as Rajaraja Narendra.
 It is based on the epic of the same name by Gurajada Apparao.
 The movie was a runaway hit, and in the aftermath of its success Pullayya married Santha Kumari.